-To remove setters from auto-properties that only have read access
+Remove setters from auto-properties that only have read access

-- Go to the Code Cleanup settings page:.
+Go to the cleanup profiles settings page:.

-- Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
-For more information, see managing and sharing resharper settings.
+Click Save in the Options dialog to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To list.
+For more information, refer to manage and share resharper settings.

 Select the scope where you want to make auto-properties get-only:

 Do one of the following:

 In the Code Cleanup dialog that opens, select the newly created profile .

 Click Run.
 ReSharper will make auto-properties get-only in the selected scope.

 This feature is supported in the following languages and technologies: